-Christmas Gift Guide: top 10 gift ideas for music lovers
+Christmas Gift Guide: Top 10 gift ideas for music lovers

 Advertisement

+The biggest music book - and one of the biggest of the year in general - The Women in Me: Britney Spears is a deeply compelling read.
+NationalWorld's staff loved this one and for fans of pop music it is simply a must read!

-The Woman in Me is available in hardback only currently and costs £12.99 at Waterstones - it is available online.
+The Woman in Me is currently available in hardback only and costs £12.99 at Waterstones - it is available both in store and online.

 Soundwave poster

-A bit more of a quirky one, but if the music lover in your life has a favourite song they would want to imortalise, you could get them a soundwave poster.
-The Wavroom guarantees delivery by Christmas if you order by 8 December.
+A bit more of a quirky one, but if the music lover in your life has a favourite song they would want to immortalise, you could get them a soundwave poster.
+The Wavroom guarantees delivery by Christmas if you order by December 8.

 Lacrimosa - board game